kevoree/kevoree-book/modelsruntime/README.md

 ### Ok then

-As a result in Kevoree if you want to deploy a web server on your neighbour phone, you just to
+As a result in Kevoree if you want to deploy a web server on your neighbour phone, you just do

 > getLocalModel.getNode("neighbour").add("WebServer").sync();